Creo Advanced Assembly Intensive

 Participants in this Creo Advanced Assembly week-long intensive will learn to manage large assemblies with or without top-down design plus various tools utilizing the Creo Advanced Assembly Module.
-This course can focus upon large assembly management, Mechanism Design or Creo MDO, welding, Top-Down Design per your products or using top-down design to manage co-injected handheld products. (or all of the above)
+This course can focus upon large assembly management, Mechanism Design or Creo MDO, welding, Top-Down Design, using top-down design to manage co-injected handheld products, or all of the above

-Learn to effectively use Creo Advanced Assembly Extension (AAX) and becoming the expert within your organization.
-Learn to use the Advanced Assembly Module to manage large assemblies more effectively offers participants increase design speed, reduces time to make changes & offers more robust models
+Learn to effectively use Creo Advanced Assembly Extension (AAX) and become the expert within your organization.
+Learning to use the Advanced Assembly Module to manage large assemblies more effectively offers participants a chance to increase design speed that results in reduced time to make changes and more robust models.

 Creo AAX streamlines the flow of information from design to manufacturing.
-This course is a comprehensive focus AAX tools for top-down assembly design, assembly configuration rules management, and assembly process planning.
-AAX Tools help designers optimize design solutions and iterations, even custom configurations, in less time than analogous software such as Solidworks.
-Learn to manage large assemblies and mitigate assembly & drawing regeneration time.
+This course is a comprehensive focus on AAX tools for Top-down assembly design, assembly configuration rules management, and assembly process planning.
+AAX Tools help designers optimize design solutions and iterations, even customizing configurations in less time than other packages.

 - Learn to create assembly references in one part to another part through an assembly where participants can break the references to the assembly or any of the parts.

-- Instead of hiding parts to simplify your design, learn to use simplified reps so you can save then retrieve those simplified reps later.
+- Instead of hiding parts to simplify your design, learn to use simplified reps in order to save and retrieve later

-- Top Down Design in seven flavors including published geometry reasoning, set up and implementation.
+- Top-Down Design in seven variations, including published geometry reasoning, set up and implementation to build skeleton models

 - Flexible Components ie. springs, nylon straps and cotter pins move as components exercise through their motion.